crystalcommerce/Frontend-Standards/README.md

     }
     ```

-- **IDs and Class names**: The use of IDs is not allowed in CSS and should only be used for Javascript
+- **IDs and Class names**
+    - The use of IDs is not allowed in CSS and should only be used for Javascript

     *Bad*
     ```css